Erfan-ram/git-zero-tutorial/README.md

 - this would initialize git implemention on currunt direcory
 - `-b main`  would make **main** as currunt working branch

-to track all your file you should enter below code
+To track all your file you should enter below code

 ~~~bash
   git add .
 ~~~

-**(optional)** or you could just upload some of your files than you would enter
+**(optional)** Or you could just upload some of your files than you would enter

 ~~~bash
 git add <file-name>